qiyfoundation/Qiy-Scheme/Definitions.md

 A [Qiy Node Request](#qiy-node-request) to list the [Service Catalogues](#service-catalogue) in the [Service Library](#service-library).

 ### Communication Network
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946090
+A communication network represents a set of structures that connects computer systems or other electronic devices for transmission, routing, and reception of data or data-based communications such as voice and video as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946090.

 ### Connect Proposal
 A [Business Object](#business-object) for a proposal to connect via Qiy.